Frequently Asked Questions about Antiviral Drugs

 Senator falsely claims the FDA approved ivermectin to treat COVID-19

 A U.S. senator set off a firestorm of misinformation after claiming that the FDA has approved or otherwise endorsed ivermectin to treat COVID-19.
 Many high-profile vaccine opponents are now circulating this misinformation, claiming that the public was lied to about the effectiveness of the anti-parasitic drug against COVID-19.
-Recommendation: High Risk Sign Up for Public
+Recommendation: High Risk About Us The Public

 Read More